adesignforlife/messing_with_html5/README.md

 messing_with_html5
 ==================

-Just a silly repo for messy with HTML5.
+Just a silly repo for messing with HTML5.

 I can't imagine this repo will be useful to anyone.